ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 #### MDT - Node data 2

-This is the Mesh Micro Controller Unit.
+This is the Mesh MCU (Micro Controller Unit).
 This is the chip in the node that handles the communication between nodes.
 Time since updates every 3 minutes.

 | List item         | Explanation                                                                                          |
 | :---------------- | :--------------------------------------------------------------------------------------------------- |